Smithfield, London: Civil history

 As a large open space close to the City, Smithfield was a popular place for public gatherings.
 In 1374 Edward III held a seven-day tournament at Smithfield, for the amusement of his beloved Alice Perrers.
 Possibly the most famous medieval tournament at Smithfield was that commanded in 1390 by Richard II.
 Jean Froissart, in his fourth book of Chronicles, reported that sixty knights would come to London to tilt for two days, "accompanied by sixty noble ladies, richly ornamented and dressed".
 The tournament was proclaimed by heralds throughout England, Scotland, Hainault, Germany, Flanders and France, so as to rival the jousts given by Charles of France at Paris a few years earlier, upon the arrival of his consort Isabel of Bavaria.
 Geoffrey Chaucer supervised preparations for the tournament as a clerk to the King.
+It is told that, between 1389 and 1394, another large tournament was celebrated in the city which spawned the Portuguese legend of the Twelve of England, where twelve Portuguese knights were called to defend the honour of several ladies-in-waiting of John of Gaunt's castillian wife Constance of Castile.
+At the time, John of Gaunt's daughter Philipa of Lancaster was married to John of Aviz, King of Portugal, lending credence to the story, although how much and which parts of it are true is still debated.

 Along with Tyburn, Smithfield was for centuries the main site for the public execution of heretics and dissidents in London.
 The Scottish nobleman Sir William Wallace was executed in 1305 at West Smithfield.
 The market was the meeting place prior to the Peasants' Revolt and where the Revolt's leader, Wat Tyler, was slain by Sir William Walworth, Lord Mayor of London on 15 June 1381.

 Religious dissenters (Catholics as well as other Protestant denominations such as Anabaptists) were sentenced to death in this area during the Crown's changing course of religious orientation started by King Henry VIII.
 About fifty Protestants and religious reformers, known as the Marian martyrs, were executed at Smithfield during the reign of Mary I.